 Frozen Niagara Tour

-Often the perfect taste of Mammoth Cave for visitors with very small children, elderly family members, or others who cannot walk long distances.
+Often the perfect taste of Mammoth Cave is for visitors with very small children, elderly family members, or others who cannot walk long distances.
 Not sure you like close spaces?
 Have trouble walking or managing long staircases?
 This short visit through this very heavily decorated part of Mammoth Cave might be best for you.

-This section of cave is seen in its entirety on the Domes & Dripstones, Introduction to Caving and Wild Cave Tours.
+This section of the cave is seen in its entirety on the Domes & Dripstones, Introduction to Caving and Wild Cave Tours.